Serekay/jellyfin-jellyserr-tv/README.md

 ---

+## Known issues

+- Search may be unreliable: queries can fail or return incomplete results and require further refinement.
+- Available content is not always shown correctly: some views may display empty lists or missing metadata for items.
+- Navigation can be flaky in certain views: focus/selection may jump or wrap unexpectedly and needs optimization.

+(Workarounds: restarting the app or reloading the server connection can temporarily mitigate some issues.)

+---

 ## Tips
 - Keep the server plugin updated.
 - “App not installed” is often low storage; free space and retry.